boys-rocks/Novell/index.md

   * Create Password:
       * Usage: ``` nb.getpassword <n> ```
       * Description: Input a length and NUUB-BOT will generate a password of the specified length.
 If no length is provided, a default password of length 15 will be output.
+* URL Shortener -
+  * Usage: ``` nb.shrink <URL> ```
+  * Description: Input a URL to NUUB-BOT via this command and it will output a shortened version of it.
+* Weather Search -
+  * Usage: ``` nb.weather <location> ```
+  * Description: Input a location to NUUB-BOT via this command and it will output the temperature for that location in fahrenheit and celsius.
+For best result, use the format of City, State, Country.